Identifying weak values with intrinsic dynamical properties in Modal theories: Intrinsic Bohmian dynamics as local-in-position weak values

 As indicated in the introduction, evaluating quantum work by means of a TMP measurement protocol of the energy will imply that the first measurement projects the initial state into an energy eigenstate, hence preventing the possibility of capturing any coherent evolution of the state.
 The alternative Orthodox protocols for the evaluation of the quantum work such as Gaussian measurements \cite{work66,work67}, weak measurements \cite{work54,work70}, collective measurements \cite{work58}, etc. all suffer from quantum contextuality, which provides as many different work definitions as measurement schemes exist.
-The problem appears due to the requirement of the orthdox theory to include a measuring apparatus that in practice does not exist.
+The problem appears due to the requirement of the Orthodox theory to include a measuring apparatus that in practice does not exist.
 In other words, we are not interested in the explicit measurement of work, but on using dynamical information of the quantum (sub)system in conjunction with quantum thermodynamic equations to compute, e.g., the temperature variation of a larger system involving a macroscopic thermodynamic environment.
 We are thus seeking for an \textit{unperturbed} value of work.

 To define an unperturbed work distribution, we follow similar steps as in Refs. \cite{kobe,work}, where the reader can find a detailed derivation of quantum work based on Bohmian mechanics.
 Here, we will quickly move to the definition of intrinsic work to discuss in detail how this definition solves the above described puzzling situation.
-We thus start by defining a single particle\footnote{A many-body treatment will not add any new insight on the discussion.} wave function solution of the following Schr\"{o}dinger equation:
+We thus start by defining a single particle\cite{footnote3} wave function solution of the following Schr\"{o}dinger equation:

 where $\vec r$ is defined as a vector in the ordinary three dimensional space, $\vec \nabla$ is the gradient operator and $-i\hbar \vec \nabla -q \vec A(\vec r,t)$ is the canonical momentum with $A(\vec r,t)$ the electromagnetic vector potential.
 When the wave function is written in polar form as $ \psi(\vec r,t)=R(\vec r,t)\mbox{exp}\left(\frac{i\mathcal{S}(\vec r,t)}{\hbar}\right)$ where $R(\vec r,t)$ and $\mathcal{S}(\vec r,t)$ are the modulus and phase, respectively, the real part of \eref{work1} evaluated along the Bohmian trajectory $\vec r=\vec r^i(t)$ for the $i^{\rm th}$ experiment, gives us the following equation for the unperturbed power: